cloudposse/terraform-aws-components/aws/kops/README.md

 Once the cluster is online, you can interact with it using `kubectl`.

-To start, first run this to get the credentials:
+To start, first run this to export `kubecfg` from the `kops` state store (required to access the cluster):
 ```
 make kops/export
 ```